kzm784/waypoint_editor/README.md

 ### 2. Loading a 2D Map
 - Use Nav2's `nav2_map_server` to load a 2D map in `.yaml` format.
-- Click the **Load Map** button in the bottom-right panel of RViz2 and select the desired `.yaml` file.
+- Click the "**Load Map**" button in the bottom-right panel of RViz2 and select the desired `.yaml` file.

 ![load_map_demo](https://raw.github.com/wiki/kzm784/waypoint_editor/images/loading_2d_map_demo.gif)

 ### 3. Adding Waypoints
-- From the toolbar at the top of RViz2, select **Add Waypoint**.
+- From the toolbar at the top of RViz2, select "**Add Waypoint**".
 - Click and drag on the map to add a new waypoint with the desired position and orientation.
 - Once added, each waypoint can:
   - Be **moved or rotated** via drag operations